LCC-CIT/CS295N-CourseMaterials/Labs/Lab07/Lab7Instructions_CS295N.md

 Do exercise 14-1 in the Textbook, "Add dependency Injection and some unit tests"

-## Part B: Repositories and Unit tests
+## Part B: Repositories and Unit Tests

 The instructions are the same for groups A, B, and C.